ratt-ru/breizorro/index.md

   --fill-holes / --no-fill-holes  Fill holes (closed regions) in the mask --sum-peak FLOAT                Sum-to-peak ratio of flux islands to mask in
                                   original image
-  --ncpu INTEGER                  Number of processors to use for cataloging --beam-size FLOAT               Average beam size in arcsec if missing in
+  --ncpu INTEGER                  Number of processors to use for cataloguing --beam-size FLOAT               Average beam size in arcsec if missing in
                                   the image header
   --gui / --no-gui                Open mask in bokeh html gui --outfile PATH                  Suffix for the mask image (default based on
                                   input name)
-  --outcatalog PATH               Generate a catalog based on the region mask --outregion PATH                Generate polygon regions from the mask --help                          Show this message and exit.
+  --outcatalog PATH               Generate a catalogue based on the region mask --outregion PATH                Generate polygon regions from the mask --help                          Show this message and exit.
 ```